CREATE MASTER KEY (Transact-SQL)

 Creates a database master key.

 The database master key is a symmetric key used to protect the private keys of certificates and asymmetric keys that are present in the database.
-When it is created, the master key is encrypted by using the AES_256 algorithm and a user-supplied password.
-In SQL Server 2008 and SQL Server 2008 R2, the Triple DES algorithm is used.
+When it is created, the master key is encrypted by using the Triple DES algorithm and a user-supplied password.
 To enable the automatic decryption of the master key, a copy of the key is encrypted by using the service master key and stored in both the database and in master.
 Typically, the copy stored in master is silently updated whenever the master key is changed.
 This default can be changed by using the DROP ENCRYPTION BY SERVICE MASTER KEY option of ALTER MASTER KEY.
 A master key that is not encrypted by the service master key must be opened by using the OPEN MASTER KEY statement and a password.

 The is_master_key_encrypted_by_server column of the sys.databases catalog view in master indicates whether the database master key is encrypted by the service master key.